-Foobar2000 is a bit of a special case: if you're an average Joe or Julie with no particular skills in handling computers, Foobar will seem rather bland.
+foobar2000 is a bit of a special case: if you’re an average user with no particular skills in handling computers, foobar2000 will seem rather bland.
 Its features will appear to be very simple and perhaps limited or lacking imagination and style.

-However, the story becomes very different if you're an advanced user with perhaps some skill in programming or otherwise "understanding" computers.
-If you're looking for a very technical, serious, obedient and not-dumbed-down music player and are not afraid of spending some time on setting everything up, then you will love Foobar.
-Its features include:
+However, the story becomes very different if you’re an advanced user with perhaps some skill in programming or otherwise “understanding” computers.
+If you’re looking for a very technical, serious, obedient and not-dumbed-down music player and are not afraid of spending some time on setting everything up, then you will love foobar2000.

-- direct access to everything about every file (direct access to metadata tags in particular, even offering things such as stable batch manipulation of over 8000 files at once and automagic copying);
+- Direct access to metadata tags about every file, with stable batch manipulation of over 8000 files at once and automagic copying;

-- built-in converter based on commandline encoders, just as customizable as everything else;
+- Built-in converter based on command-line encoders, just as customizable as everything else; and

-- and a plugin system on par with Firefox's.
+- A plugin system on par with Firefox’s.

-The most powerful feature of Foobar comes by its own name: Title Formatting and the accompanying Query Syntax (think SQL queries).
-Basically, if you can think of something and you can turn it into a programming string, Foobar can do it for you.
+The most powerful feature of foobar2000 comes by its own name: Title Formatting and the accompanying Query Syntax (think SQL queries).
+Basically, if you can think of something and you can turn it into a programming string, foobar2000 can do it for you.

 Title Formatting is a scripting language centered around functions, return values and variables.
 Functions include maths, string and date manipulation, raw and semi-processed tag handling and control logic (if, then, else).
 You can specify the display value of each and every piece of the interface (and create new columns/fields as desired) by writing a simple programming string containing any of the functions mentioned.
 Processing tag fields is independent of the filetype and tag protocol (ID3, VorbisComment, etc), meaning you can write TF strings as if all your files were of the same type and format.

-- write scripts (for plugins such as Masstagger) that can automatically parse, clean and reform thousands of tags at once;
+- Write scripts (for plugins such as Masstagger) that can automatically parse, clean and reform thousands of tags at once; and more.